Technion-Central-Library-IS-Team/print-in-libstick/README.md

 ![Config Button](./cloudapp/src/assets/config_btn.png)

-3. Enter your LIBstick **valid** account URL (e.g. https://libraries.technion.ac.il/technion-libstick/):
+3. Enter your LIBstick account URL (e.g. https://libraries.technion.ac.il/technion-libstick/):
 ![Config Screen](./cloudapp/src/assets/config_screen.png)
-4. Clicking the **SAVE** button - redirect you automatically to the main screen of the app.
+4. Click the **SAVE** button - redirect you automatically to the main screen of the app.

 **Note: The configuration will apply to the entire institute - only the first user need to enter the valid LIBstick account URL**